-- 1. Begin each session with Prayer.
+- I. Begin with Prayer.

-- 2. Read Bible Reference: Luke 10: 25-37; Hebrews 13:2 (2 minutes)
+- 2. Read Bible Reference: Luke IO: 25-37 (2 minutes)

 - 3. Discuss Reflection Questions:

-(25 minutes) Christian Witness - The report speaks about witness in many ways.
+Christian Witness-The report speaks about witness in many ways.
+(30 minutes)

-- 1. List and discuss how Christian witness is described here. - 2.
+- I. List and discuss how Christian witness is described here. - 2.
 What are some examples of Christian witness in your area?
 How do others receive that witness? - 3.
 How does witness relate to mission, evangelism or dialogue? - 4.
 How does the Christian mandate to love others and to be peacemakers inform our understanding of witness?
-What is it that Christians are witnesses of (what is the content of Christian witness?)? - 5.
+What is it that Christians are witnesses to?
+(What is the content of Christian witness?) - 5.
 How is interreligious engagement a way of living out a Christian witness?